tonyobanon/real_ignite/README.md

 ## Architecture

-### Cloud Architecture
-The application itself is hosted on a set of instances on GCP, and a load balancer exists that routes traffic to these instance(s).
- MySQL, Redis and Metrics servers are deployed on auto-scaled VM instances.
-There are inbound firewall rules to ensure that the servers are only accessible within the internal network.

 ### Database
 MySQL database is used to store persistent data including basic user information and email messages.
 Migration scripts may be added to the `migrations` folder.